 Co-directed by Professors Engin Isin and Kimberley Hutchings, Queen Mary University of London Leverhulme Trust Doctoral Scholarships (QMUL-LTDS) will involve 21 PhD research projects (2018-2023) concerned with how the world is being dynamically constituted by mobile people in active and novel ways and how this affects fundamental social and political institutions.

 DoingIPS brings together researchers working in the broad area of International Political Sociology (IPS).
-They explore (a) different theoretical and methodological lines of thought that are deployed in IPS, (b) key themes of debate that are currently shaping IPS.
+They explore different theoretical and methodological lines of thought that are deployed in IPS and key themes of debate that are currently shaping IPS.
 More than a finite research group, DoingIPS is a hub that aims to promote International Political Sociology by adopting a flexible and inclusive approach.

 Episode 1 – Rock the (IR) Boat!
 Joanne Yao’s The Ideal River hot take on International Politics’ Relationship with Nature

 GPU is proud to inaugurate the first episode of its podcast with Dr Joanne Yao’s book launch, lecturer in International Relations at Queen Mary University of London.
 In her book, The Ideal River – How control of nature shaped the international order, Joanne explores how the quest to tame nature…

 Episode 2 - Rock the (IR) boat!
 Dr Joanne Yao's GPU interview about The Ideal River – How control of nature shaped the international order￼